-The Group recognised the trend of using environmental-benign materials, and therefore communicate the message to our suppliers.
+The Group strives to lower the environmental and social risks in its supply chain.
+The Group recognised the trend of using environmental-benign materials, and therefore communicate the message to its suppliers.
 The Group believes in communication, cooperation and joint growth in its supplier management policy.
 Through strengthened cooperation with suppliers, the Group aims at enhancing their capability to supply environmentally friendly products and evaluates the performance of its suppliers annually to set out improvement roadmap.